 Google Analytics is extremely powerful and is an essential piece of every company’s digital strategy.

-Yet, in typical Google style, it’s also notoriously difficult to navigate and relies heavily on the proper setup in order to deliver the data that small businesses find valuable.
+Yet, it’s also notoriously difficult to navigate and relies heavily on the proper setup in order to deliver the data that small businesses find valuable.

 Before you even begin setting up or reviewing your Google Analytics, it’s a good idea to know which metrics are important for your business.
 Online retailers rely on digital sales and therefore it’s important to track the customer journey from start to sale.
 On the other hand, local service providers rely upon online leads and therefore need to track inbound quote requests or contact form submissions.
 Every website has its own key metrics and it’s important to identify them in order to ensure your account is set up for success.

 Once you’ve figured out your site’s key metrics, it’s time to get started with a review of your Google Analytics account.
 Below is our 10-step Google Analytics audit to ensure your account is properly set up.